Michael Scheuer: 2016 endorsement of Donald Trump

 In July 2018, Scheuer called upon "those millions of well-armed citizens who voted for Trump" to be ready to kill "a long and very precise list" of those who oppose Trump.
 His list included the entire mainstream media and two former Presidents.
 "If Trump does not act soon to erase" his opponents, he wrote, "the armed citizenry must step in and eliminate them."

-Scheuer referred to Kyle Rittenhouse, who was charged with murder for shooting people demonstrating in George Floyd protests in Kenosha, Wisconsin a “young hero”, hoping that “Rittenhouse’s necessary, patriotic, and constitutional actions will power the formation of militias across the United States.”
-In July 2020, he wrote that “loyal Americans know their domestic enemies, as well as their locations, in detail, and will be able to act swiftly to eliminate them and the threat they pose.”

-"In December, [2019] he endorsed the increasingly violent QAnon conspiracy movement, which the FBI has called a potential wellspring of domestic terrorism.
-Those who deny QAnon’s unhinged hallucinations are, to Scheuer, “coup-ists [and] insurrectionists.”
+According to Spencer Ackerman in The Daily Beast: "In December, [2019] [Scheuer] endorsed the increasingly violent QAnon conspiracy movement, which the FBI has called a potential wellspring of domestic terrorism.
+Those who deny QAnon’s unhinged hallucinations are, to Scheuer, 'coup-ists [and] insurrectionists.'
 Last month, Scheuer claimed vindication against critics when Trump seemed to acknowledge QAnon.
 Scheuer has long been comfortable with violence."
+Ackerman continued: